top of page

 "I wake up at 3 a.m. thinking about it."

-The business misses goals?
-You feel responsible.
+If the business misses its goals, you feel responsible.

 You become the person everyone unloads onto while rarely asking yourself: